Funder: Arnold Ventures

-During this webinar, made possible through support from Arnold Ventures, the Center for Health Care Strategies (CHCS) and Speire Healthcare Strategies are partnering to share findings from interviews with states that operate Medicare-Medicaid integrated care programs and health plans that participate in these programs.
-The webinar will also feature perspectives from two integrated health plans and a state that are responding to the needs of their dually eligible populations across institutional and home- and community-based settings.
-A discussion about policy recommendations to better respond to the needs of dually eligible individuals as the COVID-19 pandemic persists and Q&A from the audience will follow.
+During this webinar, made possible through support from Arnold Ventures, the Center for Health Care Strategies (CHCS) and Speire Healthcare Strategies partnered to share findings from interviews with states that operate Medicare-Medicaid integrated care programs and health plans that participate in these programs.
+The webinar also featured perspectives from two integrated health plans and a state that are responding to the needs of their dually eligible populations across institutional and home- and community-based settings.
+A discussion about policy recommendations to better respond to the needs of dually eligible individuals as the COVID-19 pandemic persists and Q&A from the audience followed.

 I. Welcome and Introduction

 Speakers: Michelle Herman Soper, Vice President, Integrated Care, CHCS and Arielle Mir, Vice President, Health Care (Complex Care) Arnold Ventures